sjentsch/lsjDocs/Ch13/Ch13_ANOVA_02.rst

 How ANOVA works
 ---------------

-In order to answer the question posed by our |clinicaltrial|_ data we’re going to run a one-way ANOVA.
-I’m going to start by showing you how to do it the hard way, building the statistical tool from the ground up and showing you how you could do it if you didn’t have access to any of the cool built-in ANOVA functions in jamovi.
-And I hope you’ll read it carefully, try to do it the long way once or twice to make sure you really understand how ANOVA works, and then once you’ve grasped the concept never *ever* do it this way again.
+In order to answer the question posed by our |clinicaltrial|_ data we are going to run a one-way ANOVA.
+I am going to start by showing you how to do it the hard way, building the statistical tool from the ground up and showing you how you could do it if you did not have access to any of the cool built-in ANOVA functions in jamovi.
+And I hope you will read it carefully, try to do it the long way once or twice to make sure you really understand how ANOVA works, and then once you have grasped the concept never *ever* do it this way again.

-The experimental design that I described in the previous section strongly suggests that we’re interested in comparing the average mood change for the three different drugs.
-In that sense, we’re talking about an analysis similar to the *t*-test (chapter :doc:`../Ch11/Ch11_tTest`) but involving more than two groups.
+The experimental design that I described in the previous section strongly suggests that we are interested in comparing the average mood change for the three different drugs.
+In that sense, we are talking about an analysis similar to the *t*-test (chapter :doc:`../Ch11/Ch11_tTest`) but involving more than two groups.
 If we let µ\ :sub:`P` denote the population mean for the mood change induced by the placebo, and let µ\ :sub:`A` and µ\ :sub:`J` denote the